Pollora/documentation/assets.md

 It is essential to declare assets in a **Service Provider** rather than a **Hookable** class.
 The service provider ensures the assets are properly enqueued via the WordPress `wp_enqueue_scripts` hook.

-By following these guidelines, you can ensure consistent and efficient asset management across your entire WordPress setup, leveraging the power of ViteJS and Pollen's asset management system.
+By following these guidelines, you can ensure consistent and efficient asset management across your entire WordPress setup, leveraging the power of ViteJS and Pollora's asset management system.